The Killers deliver one of the great Reading Festival headline sets - review

 Midway through, one moshpit dreamer gets fast-tracked to Reading superstardom.
 Invited onstage to drum on “For Reasons Unknown”, Ozzy from near Bath receives a hero’s reception, then resoundingly fails the audition when his wonky time-keeping slows the song to a comedic crawl.
 The band try and fail to gee him up to a tempo that’s “more cocaine, less marijuana”... no matter.
 By “Runaways”, The Killers are back to full bombastic pelt and slaying harder by the minute.

 A monumental “All These Things That I’ve Done” gives way to a cocky disco strut through “The Man” (with fake dollar bills firing over the crowd) and a final, stampeding “Mr Brightside” – played in both Jacques Lu Cont remix and original fashion – that enraptures the Main Stage East of 2023 every bit as much as it did the John Peel Tent of 2004.
-Earlier, Flowers described the “boys” who wrote their early material as being “swept up in a whirlwind.”
+Earlier, Flowers described the “boys” who wrote their early material as being “swept up in a whirlwind”.
 And Hurricane Brandon grows more devastating by the hour.

 Join our commenting forum